Towards Better Understanding of Contrastive Sentence Representation Learning: A Unified Paradigm for Gradient: Conclusion

 \section{Conclusion}

-In this paper, we propose a unified gradient paradigm for four different optimization objectives in SRL, which is determined by three components: the gradient dissipation, the weight, and the ratio.
-We uncover the roles these components play in optimization and demonstrate their significance to model performance.
-Based on these insights, we succeed in making ineffective losses effective in SRL.
+In this paper, we propose a unified gradient paradigm for four different optimization objectives in SRL, which is determined by three components: the Gradient Dissipation term, the Weight term, and the Ratio term.
+We uncover the roles these components play in optimization and demonstrate their significance to the model performance on the STS tasks.
+Based on these insights, we succeed in making ineffective non-contrastive SSL optimization objectives effective in STS.
 Our work advances the understanding of why contrastive SSL can be effective in SRL and guides the future design of new optimization objectives.